projectnessie/iceberg-catalog-migrator/README.md

 all the identified tables will be attempted for migration.

 ```
-Summary:
+INFO  - Summary:
-- Successfully migrated 990 tables from HADOOP catalog to NESSIE catalog.
+INFO  - Successfully migrated 990 tables from HADOOP catalog to NESSIE catalog.
-- Failed to migrate 10 tables from HADOOP catalog to NESSIE catalog.
+ERROR - Failed to migrate 10 tables from HADOOP catalog to NESSIE catalog.
 Please check the `catalog_migration.log` file for the failure reason.
 Failed Identifiers are written to `failed_identifiers.txt`.
 Retry with that file using the `--identifiers-from-file` option if the failure is because of network/connection timeouts.

-Details:
+INFO  - Details:
-- Successfully migrated these tables:
+INFO  - Successfully migrated these tables:
 [foo.tbl-1, foo.tbl-2, bar.tbl-4, bar.tbl-3, …, …,bar.tbl-1000]
-- Failed to migrate these tables:
+ERROR  - Failed to migrate these tables:
 [bar.tbl-201, foo.tbl-202, …, …,bar.tbl-210]
 ```

 Please note that a log file will be generated, which will print "successfully migrated table X" for every table migration and log any table-level failures in the `failed_identifiers.txt` file.